johnson-liu-code/Sentiment_Analysis/README.md

     1. ...text here...

-1. Train the neural network.
+1. Train the neural networks.

+    1. Feedforward Neural Network (FNN)

         1. In order to able to pass our data as input into the neural network, the input shape across all comments must be uniform.
 Since each comment in the dataset can have varying number of words, we have to decide on a way of aggregating all of the words in a comment into a single input.

             1. ... text here on one possibility ... using the Frechet mean ... \
             One possibility is to take the average of all of the word vectors contained within a comment.

                 1. ... text here about the Frechet mean being a measure of central tendency ...

                 1. In the context of this project, the Frechet mean for all of the word vectors associated with a specific comment is simply the arithmetic mean of the collection of vectors.
 This mean is found by taking the component-wise mean of each vector component.

+                1. ...
+TF-IDF ... weighting word vectors ...

         1. ... text here on structure of neural network ...

-    1. ... text here on passing the data as input into the neural network ...
+    1. Convolutional Neural Network (CNN)

+    1. Recurrent Neural Network (RNN)

 ##### <ins>Collect comments and classify them</ins>